julesjazz/grapefruitlab/content/print/pity-fear.md

 **Josie *[sings]*:**
 ```
-I snooped on your instagram to find
+I snooped on your Instagram to find
 A new girl is taking up your time
 A ring on your finger A fox on the box.
 I’m glad that you’re happy, so am I